ibm-cloud-docs/hpc-ibm-spectrumlsf/deployer-node.md

 * **Code and Playbook access:** All the automation logic, including the Ansible playbooks and Terraform configurations reside on the deployer node.
 This allows inspection, modification, or reruns as needed.

-## IBM Spectrum LSF software deployment and management
-{: #lsf-sw-mgmt-dn}

-All the deployments in this solution leverage the LSF Enterprise Suite, supporting both Fix Pack 14 and Fix Pack 15.
-The relevant Ansible playbooks tailored for the specific fix pack version, are stored on the deployer node.
-This ensures consistency and reliability in the deployment process.

-**Additionally:**

-* All the required LSF software packages and dependencies are preloaded on the deployer node.
-* This setup eliminates the need for external downloads during deployment, speeding up installation, and reducing dependency issues.
-* The deployer node acts as the central source for LSF package distribution across compute nodes in the cluster.

 ## Deployment Workflow Overview
 {: #workflow-dn}